szabogabor91/gimlet-website/src/blog/docker-compose-up-for-kubernetes-manifests-a-review-of-tilt.md

 Interestingly, Docker Inc also started to re-invent itself these days.
 They pivot from the former ops focus: they intentionally leave deployment to other industry players, as they try to become a dev tooling company.

 One of their first steps is releasing the Docker Compose specification to the community.
-Which will bring a nice buzz in the ecosystem.
+This will bring a nice buzz in the ecosystem.
 Interesting times ahead.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">This could be big.
 Hope it&#39;s not too late.
 Compose has been my gateway drug to containers et al. and still my standard on ease of use. <a href="https://t.co/URiNQu4R4X">https://t.co/URiNQu4R4X</a></p>&mdash; laszlo (@laszlocph) <a href="https://twitter.com/laszlocph/status/1247515592036409344?ref_src=twsrc%5Etfw">April 7, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>